CleanroomMC/cleanroom-website/docs/groovy-script/mods/astralsorcery/research.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

-:::::::::: details ABSTRACT mods.astralsorcery.research.researchBuilder() {open}
+:::::::::: details mods.astralsorcery.research.researchBuilder() {open id="abstract"}
 - `String`.
 Sets the unlocalized name of the node.
 Requires not null.

     ```groovy:no-line-numbers